KankakeeCommunityCollege/tuition-and-aid/_accordions/fa-types.md

 #### Federal Work-Study (FWS)
 {: .typography__h5 }

 Provides jobs for students who have applied for financial aid and are eligible to work as part of their financial aid award package.
 Participating students work on or off campus; money earned is paid to the student.
 FWS students must be enrolled at least half-time.
-Please visit the Student Employment page for details.
+Please view the [Student Employment tab](#student-employment) for details.

 ####  Regular Student Employment
 {: .typography__h5 }

-Visit the Student Employment page for details.
+View the [Student Employment tab](#student-employment) for details.
 For further federal and state financial aid information, visit collegezone.com.